DanEdens/dans-fastmcp-server-template/DOCKER.md

 ### API Endpoints

-The MCP Todo Server API endpoints are defined in the server implementation.
-If you need to add new endpoints, you'll need to modify the server code in the `src/fastmcp_todo_server` directory.
+The MCP Server API endpoints are defined in the server implementation.
+If you need to add new endpoints, you'll need to modify the server code in the `src/fastmcp_server` directory.

 ## Production Deployment